 Something else you’ll do in therapy is practice new skills.
-We teach skills like mindfulness and healthy communication.
-And ways to lower stress, deal with a divorce or tough childhood behaviors.
+We teach skills like mindfulness and healthy communication; we also teach ways to lower stress, deal with a divorce, or tough childhood behaviors.
 Once you learn the skills, we’ll practice them so you can use them with the people in your lives.

-Don’t get me wrong, friends can be great sounding boards.
+Don’t get me wrong; friends can be great sounding boards.
 But what we do is different.
-We help you understand why you do what you do; and identify themes and patterns in your life that trip you up.
-Then we teach you how to change them.
-And… we listen without judgement or criticism.
+We help you understand why you do what you do and identify themes and patterns in your life that trip you up.
+Then, we teach you how to change them.
+And… we listen without judgment or criticism.
 There will be no “I told you so” coming from us.
-We show you how something that happened in your past, could be causing problems now.
-We help you change how you think – this is important because how you think effects how you feel, and how you feel effects what you do.
-Change your thinking and you can change your life – we help you do that.
+We show you how something that happened in your past could be causing problems now.
+We help you change how you think – this is important because how you think affects how you feel, and how you feel affects what you do.
+Change your thinking, and you can change your life – we help you do that.

 The short answer is it depends on: your goals, what you’re working on, how long your problem has been an issue, and if there are problems you weren’t aware of.

-Sometimes medication is helpful in conjunction with therapy.
-Most times it’s not necessary.
+Sometimes, medication is helpful in conjunction with therapy.
+Most times, it isn’t necessary.
 Folks have strong opinions about medications.
-At K&S we believe – if you can live your best life, without meds, we are 100% onboard.
-If taking meds gives you relief and helps you live your best life.
-We’ll support that too.
+At K&S, we believe if you can live your best life without meds, we are 100% on board.
+If taking meds gives you relief and helps you live your best life, we’ll support that, too.
 At the end of the day, it’s up to you.

 A good way to tell if therapy is working is when you start responding to situations that used to cause you problems – differently – in a healthy way.
 Or your behavior changes.
-So, if you’re struggling with depression, and you used to stay in bed till 1:00 now you are up at 10 and going for a walk.
-Or instead of “going in” on your partner for leaving dishes in the sink for you to wash for the 50th time.
-You take a break, calm down and talk about later in the day when you aren’t triggered.
+So, if you’re struggling with depression and used to stay in bed till 1:00 pm, now you are up at 10 am and going for a walk.
+Or instead of “going in” on your partner for leaving dishes in the sink for you to wash for the 50th time, you take a break, calm down, and talk about it later in the day when you aren’t triggered.